wcfrobert/ezweld/README.md

-**Geometric Properties - (Treating Welds as Lines)**
+**Force/Length Convention - Treating Welds as Lines**

-In many engineering contexts, welds are thought of as 1-dimensional "lines".
-As a result, weld stresses are expressed as **force per unit length** (e.g. kip/in) rather than force per unit area (e.g. ksi).
-But why make this unnecessary abstraction when the above geometric formulas are perfectly usable?
-The origin of this convention has its origin in the slide rule era before widespread commercial adoption of calculators.
+In the structural engineering context, welds are often thought of as 1-dimensional "lines".
+Results are often are expressed as **force per unit length** (e.g. kip/in) rather than force per unit area (e.g. ksi).
+But why make this unnecessary abstraction when the above section property formulas are perfectly usable?
+As it turns out, the origin of this convention has its origin in the slide rule era before widespread commercial adoption of calculators.

 Quoting Omer W. Blodgett's in his textbook first published in 1966.
 Chapter 2.2-8:

 > "[*On the line approximation for determining section properties*] With a thin section, the inside dimension is almost as large as the outside dimension; and, in most cases, the property of the section varies as the cubes of these two dimensions.
 This means dealing with the difference between two very large numbers.
 In order to get any accuracy, **it would be necessary to calculate this out by longhand or by using logarithms rather than use the usual slide rule** [*emphasis mine*].
 To simplify the problem, the section may be treated as a line, having no thickness."

-It turns out the "force-per-unit-length" convention is a remnant of an era when dealing with numbers too big or too small incurs very real economic cost.
 In Chapter 7.4-7, Blodgett writes about two other reasons for why treating welds as lines is preferable.
 In summary:

 * With the line method, demands can be calculated without specifying a thickness.
 Instead, we can calculate a demand, then specify a thickness that would work afterwards.
-This is important in the pre-calculator era where engineering calculations are not automated, and a change in the input parameter would mean revising pages of hand calculation.
+This is important in the pre-calculator era where engineering calculations are not automated, and a change in the input parameter would mean revising pages of calculation by hand.
-* Stress distribution within a weld is affected by many factors like eccentricities, notch effects, fillet shape, and etc. The resulting stress must then be combined which can make hand calculation too burdensome. the "force per unit length" convention is a design simplification that circumvents the thorny problem of stress transformations and change of basis (refer to the next few sections for more info).
+* Stress combination calculations is complicated and very burdensome to do by hand.
+The "force per unit length" convention is a design simplification that circumvents the thorny problem of stress transformations and change of basis (refer to the next few sections for more info).

 Here a table from the Omer W. Blodgett textbook that provides equations for common weld group geometric properties (1 dimensions less):